fredcamaral/mcp-alfarrabio/PENDING.md

 - Separated domains (Memory, Task, System) with clean interfaces
 - Cross-domain coordination without domain mixing
 - Production-ready infrastructure and storage layer
+- **Comprehensive documentation and user experience**
+- **Progressive tutorials and excellent error handling**
+- **Complete API reference with OpenAPI specification**

-All critical design issues from MEMORY_MCP_IMPROVEMENTS.md have been resolved through comprehensive refactoring.
+All critical design issues from MEMORY_MCP_IMPROVEMENTS.md have been resolved through comprehensive refactoring, and the system now provides an excellent user experience with complete documentation.

 ---